ilanschnell/bitarray/README.rst

 2012-XX-XX   0.7.0:

-  * add iterdecode method (implemented in C), which returns an iterator but it otherwise is like the decode method
+  * add iterdecode method (C level), which returns an iterator but is otherwise like the decode method